MsSam08/Cloud-Project-AWS-Translate/README.md

 # Phase 1: Initial Setup & AWS Configuration

 This phase of the **Serverless Translation Pipeline** project focuses on laying the foundation for the system by setting up AWS resources, configuring tools, and defining permissions.

-## Objectives
-- Research AWS services required for the project.
-- Install and configure development tools.
-- Set up IAM policies with least-privilege access.
-- Ensure all setup is compliant with AWS Free Tier.

 ---